wp-plugins/microkids-related-posts/readme.txt

 = Does this plugin have a widget? =
 Yes, if your theme supports it you can display multiple related posts widgets in your dynamic sidebars.

-= Does this plugin work with Wordpress versions &lt; 2.5? = No, it is not backward compatible with Wordpress version older than 2.5.
+= Does this plugin work with WordPress versions &lt; 2.5? = No, it is not backward compatible with WordPress version older than 2.5.

 = Can I add the related posts to my post text using a shortcode? = Yes, you place [related-posts] anywhere in your text to display the related posts wherever you want.
 Additionally, you can add an attribute "posttype" to the shortcode to display the related posts of a specific post type only.
 Example: [related-posts posttype=page]